Arch-Network/arch-cli/README.md

 arch-cli account delete <account_id_or_name>
 ```

-Creates, lists, or deletes accounts for the dApp.
+Creates, lists, or deletes accounts for your dapps.

 ### Manage configuration